HermitOS/nugetconfigcreator/README.md

 - **Subsequent Runs**: Adds the feed to existing config (if not already present)
 - **Duplicate Detection**: Informs you if the key already exists
 - **Feed Updates**: Use the `update` command to modify existing feed URLs or paths
+- **Arbitrary Feeds**: Add any feed directly with `nugetc add <name> "<url>"` without configuring it first

 ## Add more Custom feeds

-You can add your own feeds, if three feeds are not enough for you.
+You can add your own feeds to the tool's configuration (appsettings.json) for convenience, or add them directly to NuGet.config.

 E.g. a GitHub Packages feed: